Lamden/docs/docs/dapps.md

 ```
 !["Example of State Charms"](/img/charms.png)

 ### Sending an approve message to the wallet to have the user approve your dapp (website)
 Once you launch the dApp it sends the request to approval to the wallet.
 As a result, of approval hash of approval created.

 ### If approved the wallet will create a new account specifically for your dapp

-The approval means that a new account for dApp was created and you can interact with the blockchain through this account.
+The approval means that a new account for dApp was created, and you can interact with the blockchain through this account.

-To check if a new account was created you can open the wallet - > `Accounts`.
+To check if a new account was created, you can open the wallet - > `Accounts`.

 In the list of accounts, you will get
-- a new row with `name of your dApp`, that consists of
+- a new row with `name of your dApp` that consists of
   - the `balance of TAU` and `link to the dApp`.

 ## “Approve event” details

-If you send the transaction through your dapp the wallet initiate an approval event in order to confirm if you are going to approve the transaction.
-You can set amount of TAU that you are allocate beforehand for the future transactions.
+If you send the transaction through your dapp the wallet initiates an approval event in order to confirm if you are going to approve the transaction.
+You can set amount of TAU for future transactions.

 ### What Lamden network to approve for (mainnet, testnet)

-To use dapp on every network you need to deploy the smart contract for each of them respectively.
+To use dapp on every network, you need to deploy the smart contract for each of them, respectively.

 The dapp will be approved for every blockchain network separately, as well.

-#### What contract to approve for (your dapp can only be associated with 1 contract and you can only submit transactions against that 1 contract
+#### What contract to approve for (your dapp can only be associated with one contract , and you can only submit transactions against that one contract

-In order to use the dApp with interaction of blockchain you need to develop and submit a smart contract to the blockchain.
+To use the dApp with the interaction of blockchain, you need to develop and submit a smart contract to the blockchain.

 It is not possible to add more than one smart contract in the dApp.
-All further transactions of the dapp will go throught the contract and new account that was created in your wallet.
+All further transactions of the dapp will go through the contract and new account that was created in your wallet.

-In the same time, logically you are not limited only by one smart contract in a dApp.
+At the same time, logically, you are not limited only by one smart contract in a dApp.

 There is an option to import other smart-contracts.
 more detailed information about smart contracts you can find in the section **[Smart contracting](/docs/contracting_and_smart_contract).**

 ### The user will get a popup to approve the transaction

-Every transaction that initiated by the dApp should be approved by user.
+Users should approve every transaction initiated by the dApp.
-For this reason the wallet initiate a pop-up window with option to `Deny` or `Approve` the transaction.
+For this reason, the wallet initiates a pop-up window with the option to `Deny` or `Approve` the transaction.

-By approving the transaction you confirm that you pay for processing this transaction by blockchain.
-Also you can pre-approve defined amount of stamps for further transactions and this pop-up window will not appear untill your preapproved amount of stamps run out.
+By approving the transaction, you confirm that you pay for processing this transaction by blockchain.
+Also, you can pre-approve a defined amount of stamps for further transactions, and this pop-up window will not appear until your preapproved amount of stamps run out.

 ## Sending Transaction Requests
-- Transactions are locked to the name of the contract that was approved durring the connection request.
+- Transactions are locked to the name of the contract that was approved during the connection request.
 - The Lamden Wallet will automatically supply this information to your transactions
     - contractName: what was supplied in the connection request
     - senderVk: The public key of the keypair associated to your dApp